 Mike Birch’s, great grandfather, on his mother Nancy’s side, was Ferdinand Honey, who in partnership with Alfred Reed, began the Prowse Line of Birkenhead.
 They started with sailing ships and gradually moved to steamers.
 According to Nancy Birch, this event saw Ferdinand Honey withdraw from the partnership, which later became Coast Lines.
 Her father George Honey was employed as marine traffic officer with Coast Lines for nearly 50 years.
 Nancy’s brother, Stan Honey, was a Liverpool pilot.
 Mike’s father, Bertram, also had maritime connections, with his own father, William Birch, a boilermaker from Birkenhead, who spent several decades at sea on Pacific Steam Navigation Company ships.
 Mike started his maritime career by attending HMS Conway, the merchant navy training school at Anglesey.
 He spent three and a half years there learning shipboard duties, navigation, seamanship, ship construction, ship and boat handling and meteorology.

 At the age of eighteen Mike passed out to join his first shipping company, British and Commonwealth, which was an amalgamation of several shipping companies, but the major ones were Clan Line and Union Castle.
 He was with them for seven years sailing as cadet on the Clan Malcolm, 4th Officer on the passenger ship Windsor Castle and 3rd Officer on a variety of cargo ships including the Clan Maciver.
-He was also on the tanker Hector Heron, mainly between the ports of South Africa and UK.
+He was also on the tanker Hector Heron, mainly between the ports of South Africa and the UK.